Shilajit

 Terminology

 - Humic acid: Higher-molecular-weight humic fraction.
-Soluble in alkaline conditions, contributes antioxidant and immunomodulatory activity but does not cross membranes as readily as fulvic acid.
+It contributes antioxidant and immunomodulatory effects but is less cell-permeable than fulvic acid.

 Dosing & Protocols